jschiefer/BeagleChoo/README.md

 trains, particularly if you combine it with Open Source, modern embedded computing and building electronic hardware.
 This project tries to explore some of these areas.

+### Previous work

+From what I can determine, the original idea of building a controller out of a Märklin 60116 Digital Connector Box and some external software came from

 ### Märklin 60116 Digital Connector Box

 ![image of Marklin 60116](https://static.maerklin.de/damcontent/17/17/1717b7e0d1a0ffddbdaf73d730107b291524290466.jpg)